 A list with old trees in the world: the oldlist database.

 Also in Europe trees that are centuries old can be found.
 In Western Europe, these are without any doubt the yew trees (Taxus baccata) of which the oldest ones can be found on ancient graveyards in Normandy (France) and Great-Britain.
 Because the tree's status in Germanic-Celtic mythology, yew trees were planted on the sacred ground of the graveyards.
 They were never cut down because of their location, not even when during the middle ages yew wood was very wanted to make superior longbows.

 The images above show two such old yew trees in the south of England (on the left the old yew of Tandridge, on the right the old yew of Crowhurst).
 And I who was thinking - until I saw these trees - that here in Western Europe, yew trees were only planted to make hedges...

 When we here talk about the age of trees, we only take individual non-clones into consideration, because a tree can die off en reshoot from its roots over and over again.
 That way, in Western Europe, oaks and limes that are hundreds or maybe thousands years old can be found.

 Nevertheless, it may be clear that the giant sequoia, the tree species with the largest trunk volume is one of the oldest, thickest, and tallest trees on the planet.
 A second remark you might make is, that the tallest, biggest as well as the oldest tree grow in California.

 Other tree records

 For the ones who like to read about tree records, I'll throw in another one.
 The tree with the largest crown is a banyan tree (Ficus benghalensis) in Howrah, India.
-The crown of this tree covers an area of about 270 acres.
+The crown of this tree covers an area of about 3.7 acres (1.5 hectares).